Maciscool2007/Mac-s-Twitch-Community-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
+about: Here you can report bugs
-title:
+title: "[BUG] :"
-Describe the issue that you are facing below:
-labels: 'bug'
+labels: bug
 assignees: ''

 ---

+Describe this issue that you are facing?